§ 15A-266.3A. DNA sample required for DNA analysis upon arrest for certain offenses.

 (d) After taking a DNA sample from an arrested person required to provide a DNA sample pursuant to this section, the person taking the DNA sample shall provide the arrested person with a written notice of the procedures for seeking an expunction of the DNA sample pursuant to subsections (h), (i), (j), (k), and (l) of this section.
 The Department of Justice shall provide the written notice required by this subsection.

-(e) The DNA record of identification characteristics resulting from the DNA testing and the DNA sample itself shall be stored and maintained by the SBI in the State DNA Databank pursuant to this Article.
+(e) The DNA record of identification characteristics resulting from the DNA testing and the DNA sample itself shall be stored and maintained by the Crime Laboratory in the State DNA Databank pursuant to this Article.

-(f) This section shall apply to a person arrested for violating any one of the following offenses in Chapter 14 of the General Statutes:
+(f) This section applies to a person arrested for violating any one of the following offenses in Chapter 14 of the General Statutes:

 (2) G.S.
 14-18, Manslaughter.

-(3) Any offense in Article 7A, Rape and Other Sex Offenses.
+(3) Any offense in Article 7B, Rape and Other Sex Offenses.

 (4) G.S.
+14-28, Malicious castration; G.S.
+14-29, Castration or other maiming without malice aforethought; G.S.
+14-30, Malicious maiming; G.S.
+14-30.1, Malicious throwing of corrosive acid or alkali; G.S.
+14-31, Maliciously assaulting in a secret manner; G.S.
 14-32, Felonious assault with deadly weapon with intent to kill or inflicting serious injury; G.S.
-14-32.4(a), Assault inflicting serious bodily injury; G.S.
+14-32.1(e), Aggravated assault or assault and battery on an individual with a disability; G.S.
+14-32.2(a) when punishable pursuant to G.S.
+14-32.2(b)(1), Patient abuse and neglect, intentional conduct proximately causes death; G.S.
+14-32.3(a), Domestic abuse of disabled or elder adults resulting in injury; G.S.
+14-32.4, Assault inflicting serious bodily injury or injury by strangulation; G.S.
+14-33.2, Habitual misdemeanor assault; G.S.
+14-34.1, Discharging certain barreled weapons or a firearm into occupied property; G.S.
 14-34.2, Assault with a firearm or other deadly weapon upon governmental officers or employees, company police officers, or campus police officers; G.S.
+14-34.4, Adulterated or misbranded food, drugs, etc.; intent to cause serious injury or death; intent to extort; G.S.
 14-34.5, Assault with a firearm on a law enforcement, probation, or parole officer or on a person employed at a State or local detention facility; G.S.
-14-34.6, Assault or affray on a firefighter, an emergency medical technician, medical responder, emergency department nurse, or emergency department physician; and G.S.
-14-34.7, Assault inflicting serious injury on a law enforcement, probation, or parole officer or on a person employed at a State or local detention facility.
+14-34.6, Assault or affray on a firefighter, an emergency medical technician, medical responder, emergency department nurse, or emergency department physician; G.S.
+14-34.7, Assault inflicting serious injury on a law enforcement, probation, or parole officer or on a person employed at a State or local detention facility; G.S.
+14-34.9, Discharging a firearm from within an enclosure; and G.S.
+14-34.10, Discharge firearm within enclosure to incite fear.

 (5) Any offense in Article 10, Kidnapping and Abduction, or Article 10A, Human Trafficking.